bsmith89/strain-corr/doc/manuscript/manuscript.md

 each strain intended to flag those likely to be of low accuracy.

-While StrainPGC is designed to accept strain-pure samples identified using a variety of strain tracking approaches [@TODO-StrainTrackingApproaches], in this work we apply GT-Pro [@shiFastAccurateMetagenotyping2021], an assembly-free algorithm for tallying single-nucleotide polymorphisms (SNPs) in shotgun metagenomic reads,
+While StrainPGC is designed to accept strain-pure samples identified using a variety of strain tracking approaches, in this work we apply GT-Pro [@shiFastAccurateMetagenotyping2021], an assembly-free algorithm for tallying single-nucleotide polymorphisms (SNPs) in shotgun metagenomic reads,